 - QUOTAS VS MERIT: Are quotas beneficial in driving equal opportunities for female employees or do quotas quell talent and restrain achieving opportunities on merit?

-11:00 FEMALE LEADERSHIP IN THE OIL AND GAS INDUSTRY
+11:15 LEADERSHIP IN THE OIL AND GAS INDUSTRYAmira El Mazni

-Egypt’s growing energy sector has integrated women who are successfully pursuing their aspirations.
+The energy sector is constantly growing and integrating more and more women within the industry who are successfully pursuing their aspirations.
 In this live on-stage interview we hear on topics including:

 - A day in the life of the interviewee – what a typical day in the office includes and insights into how women are actively contributing to the development of the energy sector as global and domestic energy demands increase

-- Her professional journey, and what it takes to achieve success in this dynamic and ever changing industry
+- Their professional journey, and what it takes to achieve success in this dynamic and ever changing industry

-- Her advice for women pursuing their aspirations within the industry and why they should never give up
+- Their advice for women pursuing their aspirations within the industry and why they should never give up

 - Future opportunities for women in STEM fields and how we can encourage more women to pursue STEM education